eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/01_assets.md

 property.

 Most consequential however is the `dataAddress` section of the asset-APIs payload.
 It configures the Data Plane's behavior.
-Depending on the protocol used for data exchange, an EDC will use different Data Planes.
+Depending on the protocol used for data exchange, a Connector will use different Data Planes.
 This is manifested by the `type` property of the `dataAddress` object.
 There may be arbitrary extensions extending the required parameters in the `dataAddress` section.
 That's why the following examples are not complete but should rather be viewed as archetypes of established combinations of technologies.